tyson-swetnam/srer-wgew/sfm/drive_google.md

 In the US, academic institutions have increasingly established email accounts through Google.
-Some institutions have unlimited [Drive](https://drive.google.com) storage as a service for faculty and students, and is the case for our study.
+Some institutions have unlimited [Drive](https://drive.google.com) storage as a service for faculty and students, as was the case for our study.

 One of the issues with uploading / downloading a large number of images to or from a Drive account through the web browser (i.e. Google's Chrome) is the limit to the number of files,